 Health care in Mallorca is of the highest standard with excellent hospitals & specialist clinics dotted throughout the island.
 Son Espases, the public health service hospital just north of Palma city, has state of the art facilities, 1,020 single rooms for in patients, 20 operating theatres and 107 intensive care stations.

 Most hospitals have English speaking doctors and a PR department with multilingual staff, some on 24 hour call.

 Are there any downsides to living in Mallorca?

-You can’t ski – but you can take a short flight across to the Pyrenees in winter.
+You can’t ski!
+However, we’re just a short flight across to the Pyrenees in winter.

 The local dialect is the Mallorquin version of Catalan.
 However, almost all locals speak Castillian Spanish.
 You will be able to converse freely in English in many areas, particularly on the coast.
 If you speak no Spanish at all, you should consider enrolling your children into an international school with lessons in both Spanish and English, so that you can communicate with the teachers.

 If you are moving from overseas, there will be very little you miss from home.
-We have satellite TV and an efficient postal service.
-There are lots of non Spanish residents who have set up businesses here supplying goods & services to fellow expatriates.
-We even have English and German versions of the Yellow Pages telephone directory.
+We have satellite TV & fibre optic communications.